snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 1. Is it worth it to pay the significant cost of time for the change?
 Are you willing to put in the efforts?

-If the answer to all the above questions are yes, then all the best on your job hunt!
+If the answer to all the above questions are yes, then you should strongly consider looking for a change.
+All the best for your job hunt!

 # Short Circuiting